joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/12/05/us/politics/bob-dole-senate.html?searchResultPosition=4

 **The Jets and Giants Played.
 They Did Not Win.**\
-`Neither team won on Sunday, with the Jets falling to the Philadelphia Eagles’ backup quarterback, and the Giants’ offense scuffling against the renewed Miami Dolphins.`\
+`Neither team won on Sunday, with the Jets falling to the Philadelphia Eagles’ backup quarterback and the Giants’ offense scuffling against the renewed Miami Dolphins.`\
 https://nytimes.com/2021/12/05/sports/football/eagles-jets-giants-dolphins-score.html?searchResultPosition=5

 **A Chicken-Fried McGovern, Newt’s Good Ideas and the Senate Zoo: A Dole One-Liner Sampler**\